Kurt has a national practice focused on complex labor and employment matters and related litigation.

 Kurt also has extensive experience advising employers facing nontraditional organizing and corporate campaign activity from labor unions and other NGOs.
 He has helped clients develop campaign management strategies and litigation responses to corporate campaign activities, including the groundbreaking use of civil RICO to terminate union corporate campaign attacks.

 Kurt is a chapter editor of the Developing Labor Law as well as a contributing author to the Hunton Employment & Labor Perspectives blog.
 Kurt also participates in a number of the firm’s pro bono programs.
 He is a past co-chair of the firm’s veterans pro bono committee and has participated in the Wills for Heroes program, preparing wills, powers of attorney and medical directives for Virginia first responders.
 Kurt also participates in the Lawyers Serving Warriors program, representing soldiers injured in Operation Iraqi Freedom in disability and medical retirement proceedings before military medical and physical evaluation boards.
 Prior to joining Hunton Andrews Kurth, Kurt served on active duty as a lawyer in the U.S. Army Judge Advocate General’s Corps.

-Advised clients in numerous union organizing campaigns, including under the NLRB’s new representation case procedures (the “ambush” election rules) and helped clients prepare advance strategies for responding to union organizing under the Board’s new rules.
+Advised clients in numerous union organizing campaigns and helped clients prepare advance strategies for responding to union organizing efforts.

 Negotiated numerous area master collective bargaining agreements around the country.